-Alan D Gardner, grew up in SW Utah, where he remains active as part of the 4th generation on the family ranch.
+Alan D. Gardner, grew up in SW Utah, where he remains active as part of the 4th generation on the family ranch.
 He married Kathryn Dawkins of Buckeye, Arizona, in 1971 and they have made Southern Utah their home.
-They are the parents of five children and have 14 grandchildren.
+They are the parents of five children and have fourteen grandchildren.

 Alan earned a Bachelor of Science degree in Animal Science from Brigham Young University.
 He has served as president of the Washington County Cattlemen’s Association, the Dixie Jr. Livestock Show and the Washington County Diabetes Association.
 He is also active in his church, serving in leadership roles.

-Since winning election in 1996, Alan has been serving as a Washington County, Utah, Commissioner and has been active in the Utah Association of Counties (UAC); being chosen as one of the outstanding elected officials.
-Also active in the National Association of Counties, (NACo), he has served on NACo’s Public Land Steering Committee since 1996 and as Chair of the Public Lands Management Sub Committee for over eight years.
+Alan honorably served for 20 years as a Washington County, Utah Commissioner before retiring in 2017.
+During this time he was active in the Utah Association of Counties (UAC), and chosen as one of the outstanding elected officials in Utah.
+Alan also served on the National Association of Counties (NACo) Public Land Steering Committee and Chaired the Public Lands Management Sub Committee for eight years.

-He is past President of the Western Interstate Region (WIR), the Western fifteen states in NACo, and received its Dale Soward’s Award for his service to public lands.
-Alan is dedicated to the transfer of public lands to state control and continues to work hard on this important issue.
+Alan is past President of the Western Interstate Region (WIR) which is comprised of the Western fifteen states in NACo, and received its Dale Soward’s Award for his service to public lands.
+Alan is dedicated to more responsible management of public lands through the transfer of public lands to state control, and continues to work hard on this important issue.

-JIM MATSON, UT - Vice President of Finance, Secretary, Treasurer
+DOUG HEATON, UT - Vice President of Finance, Secretary, Treasury